History

 In 2019, the Voices Publishing arm was created as a literary platform for voices of color and to encourage new writers to speak and shape mainstream culture.

 In 2020, after several years of successful partnership, Voices acquired Kilns College, an online Christian graduate school program with a focus on justice.
-The school was relaunched as The Voices School for Liberation and Transformation and is scheduled to open in the fall of 2021.

 The Voices Project has created a table for voices of color – and particularly African Americans – to connect to history, share wisdom, collaborate as bridge builders, encourage intergenerational ties and to affect culture in their communities from a larger platform.
 We connect to leaders from every sector – business, church, the arts, politics, education, and media.